Spiral Antidepressant Withdrawal Field Guide

 The Hyperbolic Taper Approach

-There is no universal taper schedule – it must be adjusted to the person's needs.
-As NICE says, "the rate of safe withdrawal varies between people and can vary over time for the same person".
+There is no universal taper schedule; it must be customized to your unique needs.
+As NICE guidelines emphasize, "the rate of safe withdrawal varies between people and can vary over time for the same person."

-Build flexibility into the plan.
-For example, instead of "reduce by 5 mg every 2 weeks no matter what," say "we'll aim for ~5 mg drops, holding 2-4 weeks each, but will adjust based on symptoms – there's no rush."
-Additional guidance and patient resources are available at Flourish OS.
+Incorporate flexibility into the plan from the outset.
+Instead of a rigid "reduce by 5 mg every 2 weeks no matter what," aim for an approach like "we'll target ~5 mg reductions, holding each dose for 2-4 weeks, but we will always adjust based on your symptoms – there's truly no rush."

 Practical Dosing Strategies and Tools